mbg615/CS-300/README.md

 # CS-300
-This repo holds all my code for CS 300.
+This repository holds most of the code I wrote during my Computer Science 300 class at the University of Alabama.